Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Surface recovery from samples

 We prove this result in Appendix \ref{proofrankprop4}.
 Note that in practice, when non-minimal lifting mapping is performed, we then randomly sample approximately $|\Gamma|-|\Gamma\ominus\Lambda|$ positions on $\mathcal{S}$.
 This random strategy ensures that the samples are distributed to the factors, roughly satisfying the conditions in Proposition \ref{nonminimal2}.
+We further studied this proposition in Fig. \ref{phasetrans}.
+We considered several random surfaces obtained by choosing random coefficients, each with different bandwidth and considered their recovery from different number of samples.
+From which, we obtained the phase transition plot given in Fig. \ref{phasetrans}, which agrees well with the theory.

-\subsubsection{Surface recovery algorithm for the non-minimal setting}
+\subsection{Surface recovery algorithm for the non-minimal setting}